-The project began in November 2017 and concluded in November 2021.
+The project kicked off in November 2017 and has been completed in November 2021.